Jay Cutler: 2009 season

-Cutler was traded with the Broncos' fifth-round selection in the 2009 NFL draft pick to the Chicago Bears for quarterback Kyle Orton, the Bears' first- and third-round selections in 2009, and first-round pick in the 2010 NFL draft on April 3, 2009.
+On April 3, 2009, Cutler was traded with the Broncos' fifth-round selection in the 2009 NFL draft pick to the Chicago Bears for quarterback Kyle Orton, the Bears' first- and third-round selections in 2009, and first-round pick in the 2010 NFL draft.
 On October 20, Cutler and the Bears came to terms on a two-year contract extension worth $30 million, running through 2013.